Perseus Cluster

-The Perseus Cluster (Abell 426) is a cluster of galaxies in the constellation Perseus.
+The Perseus Cluster (also known as Abell 426) is a cluster of galaxies in the constellation Perseus.
 It has a recession speed of 5,366 km/s and a diameter of 863.
 It is one of the most massive objects in the known universe, containing thousands of galaxies immersed in a vast cloud of multimillion-degree gas.

 X-radiation from the cluster

 The Perseus galaxy cluster is the brightest cluster in the sky when observed in the X-ray band.

 The cluster contains the radio source 3C 84 that is currently blowing bubbles of relativistic plasma into the core of the cluster.
 These are seen as holes in an X-ray image of the cluster, as they push away the X-ray emitting gas.
 They are known as radio bubbles, because they appear as emitters of radio waves due to the relativistic particles in the bubble.
 The galaxy NGC 1275 is located at the centre of the cluster, where the X-ray emission is brightest.

 The first detection of X-ray emission from the Perseus Cluster (astronomical designation Per XR-1) occurred during an Aerobee rocket flight on March 1, 1970.
 The X-ray source may be associated with NGC 1275 (Per A, 3C 84), and was reported in 1971.
-If the source is NGC 1275, then L_{x} is about 4 x 10^{45} ergs/s.
+If the source is NGC 1275, then L_{x} is about 4 × 10^{45} ergs/s.
 More detailed observations from Uhuru confirmed the earlier detection and its source within the Perseus cluster.